After making and installing hundreds of mantels, here are some of our favorite projects to date.

 We hadn't a clue while installing this Seattle Mantel that our clients were such superior decorators!
 Prior to the mantel installation, the fireplace failed to capture the charm, form, and function of this fireplace/built-in cabinet combination wall.
 With no wood mantel centering the built-in cabinets, these details seemed distant and disconnected from one another.

 Yet adding this modern fireplace surround did wonders in solving this visual disconnect.
 The mantel reaches from side to side and essentially connects the shelving units in space.
-Also, the paint finish adds just the right pop of bright white to liven up the room; which is especially stunning when contrasted to dark stained floors!
+Also, the painted finish adds just the right pop of bright white to liven up the room, which is especially stunning when contrasted to the dark stained floors!

 Our client wanted to keep things modern and forward thinking so we same up with a custom design which is now known as our Clybourn Mantel.
-In this case, we also put together some matching side cabinets to house cable boxes and other multimedia devices.
+In this case, we also put together some matching side cabinets to house cable boxes and other media devices.
 Another Accolade project that serves in both form and function!!

 The basic design of our Brighton Fireplace Mantel played an important role in this eclectic interior.
-This living room features lots of deep colors and bold textures in the fabrics as well as the walls.
+This living room decor features many deep colors and bold textures, in both the fabrics as well as the walls.
 The colors and patterns have an organic feel and a relaxed vibe.

-The angular design of our mantel provided a playful contrast.
-In a room filled with color and texture, the Brighton Mantel was a balanced counterpart that leaves one contemplating the evolutionary spirit of interior design, fabric, and fashion.
+Decidedly, the angular design of our mantel provided a playful contrast.
+In a room filled varying colors and textures, the Brighton Mantel is a balanced counterpart that represents the evolutionary spirit that is interior design.